 The rest of this document is organized as follows: Firstly the design rationale of Luffa is presented in Section 2 to clarify that there is no backdoor in our design.
 Secondly the security issues of Luffa are discussed.
 The security of some randomness properties, especially the differential characteristics, of the non-linear permutation is discussed in Section 3.
 The security of the chaining is discussed in Section 4 by assuming that the underlying permutations are ideal function.
-After that the implementation issues are discussed in Section 5.
-Also the performances on some platforms are given in Section 5.
+We mention the free-start attacks in Section 5.
+After that the implementation issues are discussed in Section 6.
+Also the performances on some platforms are given in Section 6.